carpentries-incubator/genome-mining/_episodes/06-corason.md

 ~~~
 {: .output}

-With the environment activated all CORASON-dependencies are ready to be used.
+With the environment activated, all CORASON-dependencies are ready to be used.
 The next step is to clone CORASON-software from its GitHub repository.
 First,
 place yourself at the results directory and then clone CORASON-code.
 ~~~